-Wherever and whenever you travel, holidays always provide amazing opportunities to meet new people and make some new friends.
+Wherever and whenever you travel, holidays always provide amazing opportunities for meeting new people and making some new friends.
 Some of these friendships may be short-lived or some may last rough weathers, but they certainly enrich your experience.
 In fact, there are some places where being ‘all by yourself’ can be utterly boring.

 From getting together for an activity or an experience that wouldn’t be as fun alone, to watching younger members of the family connect across cultures, there’s something incredibly special about meeting new people abroad.
 Personally, I like to meet new people, talk around various relevant topics and listen to their views.

 Chances of meeting new people are high at places where people come together to appreciate things of common interest.
 For instance, I like art tours and local city walks.

 Here are five ways to be more social on holiday, and open yourself up to new friendships:

 Make the most of resort entertainment and meeting new people

 Whether you’re travelling alone or with family, you’ll find that resort entertainment brings many new social opportunities.
 Your children can make friends at the Kids’ Club, or even when they’re playing in the pool.
 Often, resort entertainment is interactive and designed to encourage conversation.

 If you’re on holiday on your own, don’t be afraid to find a quiet table at the bar, when the evening entertainment begins.
 You’re sure to find someone else that’s doing exactly the same and you can make friends soon.
 Sometimes, you also end up finding people from your own country.

 There are Facebook groups for everything.
 Before you travel, look for a group that covers holidays to your chosen destination.
 You’re likely to find many lone travellers chatting away, as well as friendly couples and families.